apify/crawlee-python/docs/examples/export-dataset-to-csv.md

 ---
-id: crawl-all-links-on-a-website
+id: export-dataset-to-csv
-title: Crawl all links on a website
+title: Export a dataset to a single CSV
 ---

-This example uses the `enqueue_links()` helper to add new links to the RequestQueue as the crawler navigates from page to page.

 ```python
 import asyncio